 Susan Szydlowski received a bachelor of arts degree in biology from Colby College and attended Temple University for graduate studies.
 While in Philadelphia, she became involved with the Madrigal Singers in the Temple University School of Music and continued to participate in choral singing in the Philadelphia area.
 While spending two years in Virginia with her husband, she sang with the Norfolk Oratorio Society in collaboration with the Norfolk Symphony Orchestra.
 She is a member of the Lebanon County Choral Society and continues to study voice privately.

 A native of New York City, Szydlowski taught music for five years at Jack and Jill Kindergarten and coordinated joint performances with the residents at Oakview Nursing Home.
-In addition to her involvement with Kindermusik, she has served on the board of directors of Penn Laurel Girl Scout Council.
+In addition to her involvement with Musikgarten, she has served on the board of directors of Penn Laurel Girl Scout Council.
 She is currently on the governing board of the Lebanon County Choral Society and the Board of Lebanon Family Health Services.
-Szydlowski is a fully-licensed Kindermusik educator and is the director of the Community Music Institute.
+Szydlowski is a fully-licensed Musikgarten educator.

-Karen Umberger is the director and founder of “Kindermusik with Karen.”
-A licensed Kindermusik educator, Umberger holds a bachelor of music degree in sacred music from Lebanon Valley College and has over 20 years of piano, organ, bell choir, and vocal training.
+A licensed Musikgarten educator, Umberger holds a bachelor of music degree in sacred music from Lebanon Valley College and has over 20 years of piano, organ, bell choir, and vocal training.
 She is a professional church musician, currently serving at St. Luke’s UCC in Lititz, where she is responsible for the graded choir program, handbell choir and organ service music.
 She also accompanies the Lebanon County Choral Society.
 Umberger has taught piano since 1980 and now teaches at the Lititz Academy of Music.

 Cherie Van Zant is a graduate of Lebanon Valley College where she earned a bachelor’s degree in sound recording technology and music composition/theory.
-Van Zant then went on to receive her teacher’s certification in music education, and a master’s degree in music education from Duquesne University.
-She has worked in the entertainment industry for the past fourteen years and currently is working an associate producer/production manager for WJS Productions.
-Van Zant has taught flute privately in her own studio and with CMI, and has been a handbell director for a local United Methodist Church.
-Van Zant recently completed her Kindermusik certification and is happy to return to teach at CMI.
+Cherie then went on to receive her teacher’s certification in music education, and a master’s degree in music education from Duquesne University.
+Currently, Cherie is the Director of Graduate and Community Programs for the Department of Music at Lebanon Valley College.
+She has worked in the entertainment industry and freelances as a production manager.
+Cherie has taught flute privately in her own studio and with CMI, and has been a handbell director for a local United Methodist Church.